sapapesh/buzzline-01-showard/README.md

-# buzzline-01-case
+# buzzline-01-showard

 ![Python 3.11](https://img.shields.io/badge/Python-3.11-blue?logo=python&logoColor=white)

 This project introduces streaming data.
-The Python language includes generators - we'll use this feature to generate some streaming buzzline messages.
+The Python language includes generators - we'll use this feature to generate some streaming buzzline messages regarding participating in a race.
 As the code runs, it will continuously update the log file.
 We'll use a consumer to monitor the log file and alert us when a special message is detected.
+The special message that we will watch for is "I just crawled in a decathlon!
+It was tiring."

 ## Task 1.
 Set Up Your Machine & Sign up for GitHub